vuejs/vue-test-utils/docs/guides/common-tips.md

   const wrapper = mount(Foo)
   expect(wrapper.text()).toMatch(/Foo/)

-  wrapper.setData({
+  await wrapper.setData({
     show: false
   })
-  await wrapper.vm.$nextTick()

   expect(wrapper.text()).not.toMatch(/Foo/)
 })
 ```

-In practice, although we are calling `setData` then waiting for the `nextTick` to ensure the DOM is updated, this test fails.
+In practice, although we are calling and awaiting `setData` to ensure the DOM is updated, this test fails.
 This is an ongoing issue related to how Vue implements the `<transition>` component, that we would like to solve before version 1.0.
 For now, there are some workarounds:

 #### Using a `transitionStub` helper